Cancer of the cervix

-A radical trachelectomy is usually only suitable if you have very early stage one cancer.
-It is usually offered to women who want to preserve their child-bearing potential.
+A radical trachelectomy is usually only suitable if cervical cancer is diagnosed at a very early stage.
+It's usually offered to women who want to preserve their child-bearing potential.

-The advantage of this type of surgery compared to a hysterectomy or pelvic exenteration is that your womb remains intact, which means that you may still be able to have children.
-However, it is important to be aware the surgeons carrying out this operation cannot guarantee you will still be able to have children.
+Compared with a hysterectomy or pelvic exenteration, the advantage of this type of surgery is that your womb remains intact, which means that you may still be able to have children.
+However, it's important to be aware that the surgeons carrying out this operation can't guarantee you'll still be able to have children.

-If you do have children after the operation, your child would have to be delivered by caesarean section (where the baby is removed through an incision in your abdomen).
+If you do have children after the operation, your child would have to be delivered by caesarean section.
 It's also usually recommended that you wait six to 12 months after having surgery before trying for a baby so that your womb and vagina have time to heal.

 Radical trachelectomy is a highly skilled procedure.
 It's only available at a number of specialist centres in the UK, so it may not be available in your area, and you may have to travel to another city to be treated.

-A hysterectomy is usually recommended for advanced stage one cervical cancer and early stage two cervical cancer.
-Surgery may be followed by a course of radiotherapy to help prevent the cancer coming back.
+A hysterectomy is usually recommended for early cervical cancer.
+This may be followed by a course of radiotherapy to help prevent the cancer coming back.